 States like Indiana and Kentucky have seen the full effects of the opioid crisis and the drug epidemic that has hit the country and led to the deaths of hundreds of thousands of Americans.
-Between rural and urban areas around the country and in those states, nobody is safe.
+Nobody is safe between rural and urban areas around the country and in those states.
 Luckily, organizations that have drug rehabs in Indianapolis and other urban areas are there to help people overcome their substance abuse problems.

 State of Addiction: Indiana